turboflakes/crunch/README.md

 To easily inspect about any unclaimed eras for a given Validator stash

-To promote Validators by publicly publish their automated staking rewards
+To promote Validators by publicly publish their automated staking rewards to a public **Crunch Bot** room

 For Nominators in private or public rooms check their chosen Validators rewards performance